awslabs/multi-model-server/README.md

 Browse over to the [Docs readme](docs/README.md) for the full index of documentation.
 This includes more examples, how to customize the API service, API endpoint details, and more.

-For production deploymenmts, we recommend using containers, and include pre-configured docker images for you to use.
+For production deployments, we recommend using containers, and include pre-configured docker images for you to use.
 The basic usage can be found on the [Docker readme](docker/README.md).

 ## Contributing